SilvaScenes: Tree Detection and Species Classification from Under-Canopy Images in Natural Forests: Benchmark experiments

 \subsection{Training details}

-For YOLO, we used the official implementations from Ultralytics, which we customized to support non-contiguous segmentation masks.
-For Mask2Former, we used the implementation from HuggingFace.
-All models are based on PyTorch and are pre-trained for instance segmentation on the COCO dataset \cite{fleet_microsoft_2014}.
+For YOLO, we used the implementations from Ultralytics.\footnotemark[2] Changes were made to add support for non-contiguous instance segmentation masks, such as trees with multiple sections or gaps.
+For Mask2Former, we used the implementation from the Transformers library from HuggingFace \cite{wolf_transformers_2020}.
+All models are implemented in PyTorch and are pre-trained for instance segmentation on the general-purpose COCO dataset \cite{fleet_microsoft_2014}.
 Each model was trained with its native data augmentation pipeline.
 To mitigate the impact of class imbalance, we replaced Mask2Former's cross-entropy loss for classification with focal loss \cite{tsung-yi_lin_focal_2017}, which is also used in YOLO.
-Model hyperparameters were tuned for each experiment through Bayesian hyperparameter search.
+Hyperparameters were tuned for each experiment through Bayesian hyperparameter search with Weights \& Biases.\footnote{\url{https://wandb.ai}}

+Due to the prohibitive scaling of prevalent deep learning solutions \cite{liu_swin_2021, tan_efficientnetv2_2021}, images and masks were downsampled to \SI{1.6}{MP}, a resolution which is akin to previous works \cite{gade_finnwoodlands_2023, grondin_tree_2023}.
 Given the limited size of our dataset, we followed a stratified five-fold cross-validation approach for each of our experiments.
-Images were automatically split into five folds, while ensuring that each bin had approximately 20\% of each species' trees.
-To ensure proper training and evaluation, we set a minimum requirement of ten trees per species.
-Four species did not meet this requirement and were combined with \texttt{Unknown} into a class named \texttt{Other}, similarly to the methodology of \citet{gade_finnwoodlands_2023}.
-Thus, we conduct our experiments on a total of \silvanumclasses{} classes.
+Images were automatically split into five folds, while ensuring that each fold had approximately \SI{20}{\%} of each species' trees.
+For proper training and evaluation, we set a minimum requirement of 16 specimens per species.
+Although this threshold is arbitrary, we note that the resulting distribution of species is comparable to BarkNet 1.0 \cite{carpentier_tree_2018}.
+A total of eight species did not meet this threshold and were combined with Unknown trees into a class named Other, similarly to \citet{gade_finnwoodlands_2023}.
+Thus, we conduct our experiments on \silvanumclasses{} classes.